-- Collect only the retropharyngeal lymph nodes, located in the throat area, as demonstrated in videos below.
+- Collect only the retropharyngeal lymph nodes, located in the throat area, as demonstrated in the video found here .
 Extraction can easily be performed with a field knife, but some veterinarians will extract samples for a small fee as well.

-- CWD testing kits are available for hunters at any GFP regional or district office.
+- CWD testing kits are available for hunters at any GFP office found at gfp.sd.gov/contactus.

-- Package delivery address is listed below, and at the bottom of the Chronic Wasting Disease Hunter Submission Form.
+- The package delivery address is listed below and at the bottom of the CWD Hunter Submission Form.
 Results are usually available within 2-3 weeks but may take longer depending on sample volume at the SDSU Diagnostic Laboratory.